The Trading Post

 Zoom out and Joshua’s philosophy becomes a leadership framework.

 The Maze Bright way - what I’m increasingly clear about - is depth over breadth.
+But they're not mutually exclusive and the smartest in the game do both.
 Intimate experiences change people because they carry context.
 Context creates care.
 Care sustains systems.
+And systems - not the experiences themselves - can scale.

-In practice, that translates into three principles for cultural market entry:
+In practice, that translates into 4 principles for Cultural Market Entry

-• Proximity before projection: leaders invest in relational understanding before projecting the brand into local symbols or traditions.
+• Proximity before projection: Empower leaders to invest in relational understanding before projecting the brand into local symbols or traditions.

 “Money doesn’t buy access here.
 Respect does.”